4 Ways to Help Virtual Teams Feel Connected at Work

-Here are 4 best practices we have gathered from coaching hundreds of Core Leaders across industries since the beginning of the pandemic:
+Here are 4 best practices we have gathered from coaching hundreds of Core Leaders across industries:

 Core Leaders set the tone for how safe it is for employees to talk about what is going on for them, and potentially ask for help.
 Removing distractions, making sure not to multitask when talking with employees, and modeling appropriate levels of self-disclosure signals to employees that their Core Leaders are available for a real interaction.

 When employees share their challenges, they experience that their Leaders care about them, and creative problem-solving often becomes possible.